itisaevalex/financial-reports-mcp-server/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License with an attribution requirement for Data Alchemy Labs.
+See [LICENSE](LICENSE) for details.